jmuller3140/storage-blog/content/blog/ai-and-work/index.md

 ![Software Development Job Postings](./fred.png)

 This is a mark of not only the menial software engineering role becoming less valuable, but the tech sector as a whole.
-It turns out after all the years of the middle managers telling their manager that the bottleneck was a engineering shortage, the real issue was actual value creating ideas and the risk appetite to execute them.
+It turns out after all the years of the middle managers telling their manager that the bottleneck was an engineering shortage, the real issue was actual value creating ideas and the risk appetite to execute them.

 It will probably get worse, or at the very least the bar for software engineering will rise in order to maintain employment at legacy companies.
 It seems clear if you want to continue working in tech lucratively, you need to start building in your spare time.
 The risk of not building and learning outside of the typical work domain is your specialized engineering domain will just be cannibalized by generic AI prompts and the current job will slowly become a relic of the past.
 Similar to the days of using morse code to send a message -- sure, in 2025 you can write bespoke code but wouldn't it be easier to just prompt features into existence instead?
 See [Replit](https://replit.com), [Cursor](https://cursor.sh), [v0](https://v0.dev).